Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Discussions

 Our method requires a sequential forgetting process.
 Assuming a fixed batch size and number of iterations, this process incurs a time cost proportional to \((1 + r + r^2 + \dots + r^{S-2})\), where \( r \) is the sampling rate and falls within the range \( 0 < r < 1 \).
 Using the geometric sum formula for finite terms, this can be simplified to approximately \(\frac{1 - r^{S-1}}{1 - r}\) times the training duration.
 A smaller \( r \) reduces the required time cost while achieving greater knowledge enrichment.
-Notably, the time cost associated with weight prediction is negligible in comparison.
-It can be done by only inference, so there is no necessity of gradient computation.
-Also, our KNOWN is highly small with only 9425 parameters, so it can be processed rapidly.
+Notably, the time cost for weight prediction is negligible since it requires only inference without gradient computation.
+Also, our KNOWN is highly small with only 9,425 parameters, so it can be processed rapidly.
 Further, it is possible to batch-level processing.
 Therefore, predicting weights for ResNet18 takes less than $3.01\pm0.09$ seconds, indicating $2.6774\times 10^{-7}$ second for prediction of a parameter.

-For example, we briefly summarize the computational costs of experiments with ResNet18 and CIFAR-100, as described in Section \ref{sec:resnet}.
+For example, we report the computational costs of experiments with ResNet18 and CIFAR100 in Section \ref{sec:resnet}.
 Table \ref{table:7} compares the time costs of the proposed method and the baseline.
-For the full training dataset (100\%), standard training of ResNet18 requires 38 seconds per epoch, with a total of 200 epochs for pretraining.
+For the full training dataset (100\%), standard training of ResNet18 requires 38 seconds per epoch, with a total of 200 epochs for pre-training.
 As shown, the proposed method incurs a training cost of \(\frac{1 - r^{S-1}}{1 - r}\) times that of Na\"ive training due to progressive forgetting, while the prediction cost remains negligible.
 However, the accuracy gain surpasses that of the baseline trained with a dataset twice as large.
 Also, please note that the training cost can be reduced by adopting $r<0.5$.
 This result highlights the efficiency of the proposed method compared to practical data collection.